Why Living Liver Donation?

 Living donation has important advantages over deceased donation:

 - The waiting time for a transplant recipient can be significantly reduced.

 - The procedure can be scheduled at a time convenient for both the donor and recipient.

 - The time between procurement of the organ and transplantation to the recipient is minimized.

-One additional advantage of living donation that applies to kidney donation that does not appear to apply to liver donation is that the quality of the donated organ is better and has a higher chance of survival.
-That is, experience has not shown a clear and sizable advantage of living liver donation over deceased donation in terms of graft (donated organ) survival (in contrast to the clear advantage of living kidney donation over deceased donation).
-Graft survival results for deceased and living liver donors (2008 – 2015) are shown in the table below:
+One additional advantage of living liver donation is that the donated liver has a slightly better chance of survival.
+It’s not a big difference but every little bit helps.
+The graft (donated organ) survival results for deceased and living liver donors (2008 – 2015) are shown in the table below:

 Liver Graft Survival Rates

 Since 1988, there have been nearly 9,000 living liver donors.
 The number per year has increased steadily since 2009.
 Currently, there are more than 500 living liver donors per year.
 Here are the characteristics of living liver donors: